The Lego Movie 2: The Second Part: Various untitled live-action Lego films

 On October 31, 2024, it was announced that three new Lego films under Universal are in development, each directed by Jake Kasdan, Patty Jenkins, and Joe Cornish.
 Kasdan's film is based on an original concept by Matt Mider and Kevin Burrows featuring a script by Andrew Mogel and Jarrad Paul.
 Jenkins is working with Geoff Johns to write the screenplay of her film.
 Cornish, in turn, is revising a draft by Heather Anne Campbell based on a treatment by Simon Rich.
 These films were announced to be set in live-action.

 Untitled live-action Lego Ninjago film

 On October 31, 2024, the same day when three new Lego films were announced, it was also announced that a live-action film based on the Lego Ninjago theme is in development, with Dan and Kevin Hageman, who wrote the first nine seasons of the original Ninjago television series and co-wrote the story of The Lego Ninjago Movie, attached to pen the script.

+Inner Child

+On August 4, 2025, it was announced that a Lego comedy film from Universal titled Inner Child is in development, with James Morosini attached to direct.
+The project originated as an original speculative screenplay from Morosini that had nothing to do with Lego, and was originally an edgier concept written for live-action.
+Executives at Universal and the Lego Group are said to have elected to take the material in a direction, visually and otherwise, that befits the Lego brand.